 The fire history following European settlement has not been well recorded.
-It is known that the heaths and woodlands were burnt by graziers to promote feed and that extensive and severe fires occurred in 1952 and 1964.
-Since then there have been numerous small fires along roads and walking tracks and ongoing hazard reduction, but parts of the park have not been burnt for a considerable period.
+It is known that graziers burnt the heaths and woodlands to promote feed, and that extensive and severe fires occurred in 1952 and 1964.
+Since then, there have been numerous small fires along roads and walking tracks and ongoing hazard reduction, but parts of the park have not been burnt for a considerable period.